Frequently Asked Questions:

 • Do you pay for the vehicle livery/sign-writing?

-Yes, for a standard Toyota Yaris (which is our recommended vehicle due to excellent economy, reliability and overall suitability).
+Yes, for a standard black Toyota Yaris (which is our recommended vehicle due to excellent economy, reliability and overall suitability).
+Franchisees have chosen other vehicles such as Ford Focus, Fiat Punto, VW Polo and Totoya Auris and we have been able to livery these too.
+We always suggest talking to use before making a purchase.

 • Are there any ongoing fees?

 Yes (which is normal practice in franchising).
-You will need to pay us 10% of your gross turnover as a Management Service Fee (MSF) and lodge 2% with the central advertising fund.
-This fee covers the ongoing support you will be receiving from us, plus the support from your HQ technical support team.
+You will need to pay us 10% royalty of your gross turnover as a Management Service Fee (MSF).
+This fee covers the ongoing guidance you will be receiving from us, plus the support from your HQ technical support team.
+You will also need to lodge 2% of your gross turnover with our central national advertising fund to assist with building the brand nationwide.

 • How long is the Franchise Agreement for?

-The initial term is 5 years, followed by two further 5 year terms (total of 15 years).
-We do not charge for the renewal of the franchise agreement at the end of each term.
+The initial term is 5 years, followed by renewal rights/options for two further 5 year terms (total of 15 years).
+We currently do not charge for the renewal of the franchise agreement at the end of each term.
 We are looking for long term franchisees to help us grown the franchise network.

 • At which stage can I see a copy of the Franchise Agreement?